Skip to main content

 Why Traders Look Beyond Finviz

-Let's be honest, Finviz is pretty popular for a reason.
-Its colorful stock screener, heatmaps, and insider trading info are great for a quick overview.
-But as you get more serious, you might hit a few sticking points.
-Here’s what often sends traders looking for something else:
+Let's be honest, Finviz is popular for a reason.
+Its colorful stock screener, heatmaps, and insider trading info work well for quick overviews.
+But as you get more serious, you hit sticking points.
+Here's what often sends traders elsewhere:

 • Data delays on the free version: The free plan has a 20-minute delay on quotes.
-If you're making quick trades or playing options, that's a major hurdle.
+For quick trades or options plays, that's a major hurdle.

-• No smart, predictive tools: It doesn't use modern AI to help spot potential moves or opportunities before they happen.
+• No smart, predictive tools: It doesn't use AI to spot potential moves before they happen.

-• You can't tailor it much: Even the paid Elite version isn't as flexible for building your own workflow as some newer platforms.
+• Limited customization: Even the paid Elite version isn't as flexible as newer platforms.

-• Mostly U.S. stocks: If you follow companies in Europe, Asia, or other global markets, the coverage is limited.
+• Mostly U.S. stocks: If you follow European or Asian markets, coverage is thin.

 PlatformBest ForStarting PriceAI FeaturesOptions Analysis